lolrepeatlol/tiktok-container/README.md

 ## Forked from Mozilla's Facebook Container

-This is a lazy port of [Amazon Container](https://github.com/krober/contain-amazon), which is a fork of Mozilla's [Facebook Container](https://addons.mozilla.org/en-US/firefox/addon/facebook-container/).
+This is a lazy fork of [Amazon Container](https://github.com/krober/contain-amazon), which is a fork of Mozilla's [Facebook Container](https://addons.mozilla.org/en-US/firefox/addon/facebook-container/).

 ## How does TikTok Container work?